ClackamasKrakens/Website/README.md

-# Website
+# Official website for the Clackamas Krakens

-Site for team
+Made by Muyang Yan